Using the nicotine patch plus another nicotine replacement therapy (NRT) product improves your chances of staying quit.

-You may still get some cravings but the NRT combination helps reduce nicotine withdrawals such as cravings, difficulty concentrating, frustration, restlessness and anxiety.
+You may still get some cravings but the NRT combination helps reduce nicotine withdrawal symptoms such as cravings, difficulty concentrating, frustration, restlessness and anxiety.

 This combination approach is very effective.
 The patch is easy to use but some may find two products too tricky.
-The patches are available on the PBS for a discount, but you need to buy the gum, lozenge, mouth spray or inhalator.
+The patches are available on the Pharmaceutical Benefits Scheme (PBS) for a discount if you see your doctor for a prescription.
 In most cases, using NRT in combination is cheaper than smoking.

 Using combination therapy is one of the most effective ways to quit.
 It’s more effective than using just one NRT product, and it more than doubles your chance of quitting.
 If you add Quitline to the mix, you’ll have an even better chance.
 To learn more about combination therapy, request a Quitline callback.